No products in the cart.

 Note: This is also the reason you’ll see total CBD (or THC) on your certificate of analysis calculated as:

-The 0.877 comes from the acidic cannabinoid’s remaining molar mass after decarboxylation.
+The 0.877 in the above equation comes from the acidic cannabinoid’s remaining molar mass after decarboxylation.

 Is Decarboxylation Necessary For Edibles?